Docs

 Actions

-Actions are tasks that are designed by the DAO to maximize impact for Autonolas’ success.
-When community members complete actions, they contribute to the DAO’s progress.
+Actions are tasks that are designed by the DAO to maximize impact for Olas' success.
+When community members complete actions, they contribute to the DAO's progress.

 Badge

-Community members can mint an Autonolas Badge.
-Badges are fun visual representation of community contributions.
+Community members can mint a Contribute Badge.
+Badges are a fun visual representation of community contributions.
 Badges are NFTs following the ERC-721 standard.
-Badges update when community members earn points.
+They update when community members earn points.
 This happens automatically at regular intervals.
-The updates are done by a decentralized, off-chain service powered by Autonolas.
+The updates are done by a decentralized, off-chain service powered by Olas.

 If actions change, you do not lose points and your badge does not downgrade.